 I later found that the magnetic conceal adapter is in actuality the gold-plated adapter meant to be screwed onto the bottom of the tank, rather than the black mouthpiece that I thought it was.
 So, my bet, HoneyStick.
 It wasn’t you that made a mistake.

 Well, after I cleared up that misunderstanding, the mod made a little more sense.
-The cartridge can be filled with concentrate (liquid or wax) as well as oil; the adapter screwed onto the threading underneath the cartridge, which then is placed inside of the mod and there held in place by the magnetic adapter.
+The cartridge can be filled with oil; the adapter screwed onto the threading underneath the cartridge, which then is placed inside of the mod and there held in place by the magnetic adapter.
 Voila!

 The Box Packing

 HoneyStick is one of those companies that have a very distinct design scheme.
 Their products stand out because they stick to a particular aesthetic based on …. you guessed it, honey, and bees.